electronicbites/marko_code_challange/README.md

 - but pageviews are tracked in the database.
 But only after exiting the page.
 Thats due the fact that I could not track the time spent on a page.
 - I used a plug to handle the sessions
+- using the database for tracking the engagement time is not the best idea.
+This was the first quick and dirty solution.
+  In the long term something like ETS should be used (depends on the expected user load).
+But this is harder to debug since it is in memory.

 You can find my solution on fly.io: [https://markochallenge.fly.dev/](https://markochallenge.fly.dev/)